 (pink) Centimanic languages are a group of languages in western Africa and Iberia that share click consonants, lack of alveolars, overtone vowels, and a distinction between velar and glottal aspiration.
-Centimanic-speaking peoples (called “Hecatonchiroids” by early anthropologists) often belong to Mitochondrial Haplogroup L! and L2! and Y-Chromosome Haplogroup ! (or, in the case of a few male lines from from the Tabernas Desert in Iberia, Haplogroup “Neanderthal-1”), indicating the oldest split from other human populations.
-Cennimanic languages cannot be proved to be related, and most modern linguists split them into Cannimaric languages like !Kuren (spoken in the El Djof Desert), Air Languages like Hirrre (spoken in the Air Mountains and around the Agadez Sea), Eglabic languages like Pàq (spoken in the El Eglab Desert), Atlantic languages like Rirrr!t (spoken in the Atlas mountains), and the isolate A!xebkh (spoken in the Tabernas Desert).
+Centimanic-speaking peoples (called “Hecatonchiroids” by early anthropologists) often belong to Mitochondrial Haplogroups L! and L2! and Y-Chromosome Haplogroup ! (or, in the case of a few male lines from from the Tabernas Desert in Iberia, Haplogroup “Neanderthal-1”), indicating the oldest known split from between human populations.
+Centimanic languages cannot be proved to be related, and most modern linguists split them into Cannimaric languages like Hirrre (spoken in the Air Mountains), North-Centimanic languages like !Kuren (spoken in the El Djof Desert), Eglabic languages like Pàq (spoken in the El Eglab Desert), Atlantic languages like Rirrr!t (spoken in the Atlas mountains), and the isolate A!xebkh (spoken in the Tabernas Desert).

 (cream) Eunymphic is a family of languages spoken from Southern Lake Chad to the Atlantic Ocean (and in overseas colonies).
 Eunymphic languages have an SOV sentence structure, 3 tones (high, low, and falling), lentition, and simple/centripetal/participative verbs.
 Some of these features are also present in Eastern Sudanic and Saharan languages, leading to a proposed “Nilo-Saharan” language family that unites them.
 Proposals have also been made to unite Eunymphic languages with Indo-European, either as a separate family or within Hittic, usually citing cognates between the names of ancient Taynadzian, Greek, and Hindu gods (e.g. Sus, Zeus, and Dyu).
-Eunymphic languages include Cascanar (spoken between Lake Chad and the Atlantic), Tsshian (spoken on the eastern bank of Lake Chad), ancient Taynadzian (once spoken around most of Lake Chad), and Laal (spoken southeast of Lake Chad).
+Eunymphic languages include Cascanar (spoken between Lake Chad and the Atlantic), Tsshian (spoken on the eastern bank of Lake Chad), Laal (spoken south-east of Lake Chad), and ancient Taynadzian (once spoken around most of Lake Chad).
 Koman (spoken on the Blue Nile) may be a Eunymphic language.

 (dark orange) Eastern Sudanic is a family of languages spoken in eastern Africa north and west of Lake Victoria.
 Eastern Sudanic languages share a singular-collective-plurative number system with Saharan languages.
-Eastern Sudanic languages include Nilotic languages like Ancient Nubian and modern Nobiin (on the Nile river).
-The Kutuk language (formerly “Titanoid,” spoken in the southern Mara mountains) is a language isolate within Eastern Sudanic.
+Eastern Sudanic languages include Nilotic languages like Ancient Nubian, modern Nobiin (on the Nile river), and Kushtuk (formerly “Titanoid” spoken in the southern Mara mountains).

 (orange) Saharan is a family of languages spoken in western Africa between Lake Chad and the Maghreb Sea.
 Its speakers were once grouped with the speakers of Eunymphic languages into the “Nymphoid” peoples.
-Saharan languages include Jiar (on the Maghreb Sea) and Kebian (on the western bank of Lake Chad).
+Saharan languages include Jiar (on the Maghreb Sea) and Kebian (around the Agadez Sea).

 (green) Niger-Congo (formerly “Echidnic“) is a family of languages spoken in southwestern Africa between the Niger river and the Congo basin.
 One of its sub-families, Bantu, spread to cover most of southern Africa in historical times (and in overseas colonies).
 Niger-Congo languages share CVCV syllable structure, verbs of a root followed by suffixes, nouns of a root preceded by classification prefixes, vowel harmony, nasal/non-nasal vowel contrast, tone, and SVO word order.
-Niger-Congo includes Swahili (on the southwest coast of Africa).
+Niger-Congo includes Kikongo (in central Africa) and Zulu (in southern Africa).

 (light blue) Hurro-Urartian a language family spoken in southeastern Anatolia, the southern Caucasus, the Arabian Peninsula, and northeastern and central Africa.
-Its speakers were once grouped with the speakers of Asian Indo-European languages into the “Centauroid” peoples, a term now only used to refer to Asian, as opposed to African, Hurro-Urartian languages.
+Its speakers were once grouped with the speakers of Asian Indo-European languages into the “Centauroid” peoples, a term now only used to refer to Asian — as opposed to African — Hurro-Urartian languages.
 Examples of Hurro-Urartian include Ancient and Classical Podzran.